Exactly simulating stochastic chemical reaction networks in sub-constant time per reaction: Simulating with continuous time

 \subsection{Rejection sampling for exact end times}

 The typical input to the Gillespie algorithm contains an exact continuous time $t$ at which to sample a configuration.
 We will eventually run past time $t$ during a batch, but wish to sample the configuration at time exactly $t$.
-To avoid this issue while remaining exact, we use rejection sampling to sample how many reactions from the batch occur before time $t$, under the assumption that the last reaction finishes after time $t$.
+To avoid this issue while remaining exact, we use rejection sampling to sample how many reactions from the batch occur before time $t$, under the assumption that the last reaction occurs after time $t$.

 The simplest version of this procedure is as follows: when the end time of a batch is sampled to be past $t$, sequentially sample the exponential variables that comprise the batch.
 The first such sample that would cause simulated time to go past $t$ indicates the first reaction in the batch that happens \emph{after} time $t$, so we simulate everything before it, without a collision (as the collision would happen after time $t$).
 If all times are sampled and $t$ still has not been reached, we reject the sample and start over.
-If the probability in some batch step exceeding time $t$ is $p$, then the probability of the sample being accepted is also $p$, leading to on average $\frac 1 p$ rejections.
+If the probability of some batch step exceeding time $t$ is $p$, then the probability of the sample being accepted is also $p$, leading to on average $\frac 1 p$ rejections.
 Therefore, each time a batch step is run, the expected number of rejections is 1.

-Generally, it is fine to run this rejection sampling in this way, as sampling a single batch slowly does not affect asymptotics.
-If some low-probability event causes a significant number of rejections, we can instead sample directly from the conditional distribution of the hypoexponential in question.
-This is expensive, but only necessarily with probability that is controllably low.\todo{Make this more rigorous and/or change it to something more straightforward.}
+The expected cost of a rejection is the expected size of the final batch, which is $\Theta(\sqrt n)$.
+Therefore, it is generally fine to run this rejection sampling in this way, as sampling a single batch slowly does not affect asymptotics in expectation.

 \opt{full}{ This can be made more efficient via binary searching by sampling from hypoexponential distributions.
-However, on any input $t$ on which we expect $\Omega(n)$ reactions to happen, this is not necessary, as the last batch contains $\Theta(\sqrt n)$ reactions in expectation (see \cref{lem:sqrt-expectation}, so sampling the last batch slowly does not affect asymptotics.}
+However, on any input $t$ on which we expect $\Omega(n)$ reactions to happen, this is not necessary, as the last batch contains $\Theta(\sqrt n)$ reactions in expectation (see \cref{lem:sqrt-expectation}), so sampling the last batch slowly only adds an additional $\Theta(\sqrt n)$ time.}